 2. Will you specialize and if so, in what?

 People learn languages for many different reasons.
 Some study English for the fun of it, others for business.
 Still, others do it because they like to travel.

 Will you specialize or focus on any of these niche areas such as travel or business?
 Would you prefer to teach conversational English, English grammar, advanced English or beginners English?

 3. Who will you teach?

 Another thing to consider is who you will teach.
 Do you want to teach children or only adults?
 Some people go so far as to teach learners who speak a specific language.

-For example, you could teach English online to Chinese children—an area which is growing very fast.
+For example, you could teach English online to Chinese children—an area that is growing very fast.
 If you do target a specific country, it helps to speak that language so you can explain concepts to them in their language.

 4. What will you include in your curriculum